Motorola One Fusion Plus launching in the US on Wednesday for $400

 The Motorola One Fusion Plus will be launching in the US on Aug.
 5, the phone maker announced Tuesday.
 The phone has a quad camera system, more than two days of battery life and a 6.5-inch Full HD+ display.
-The Motorola One Fusion Plus will be available for $400 unlocked on Motorola's site, and on AT&T and T-Mobile.
+The Motorola One Fusion Plus will be available for $400 unlocked exclusively on Motorola's site, and will work on AT&T and T-Mobile.

 The One Fusion and One Fusion Plus were revealed in leaks in April, and it was previously launched in Europe and Latin America.